Aurasphere/revolver-compiler/README.md

     }

 ### Programmatic Components
 Sometimes, you need to register components from classes that are not under your control (for example, 3rd-party libraries).
-In this case, you can create a method that returns the component and annotate both the class and the method with @Singleton.
+In this case, you can create a method that returns the component and annotate both the class and the method with `@Singleton`.
 The method can have as many arguments as you want, and they will be automatically injected:

     @Singleton